mamchecker/mamchecker/mamchecker/r/cg/en.rst

 In a matrix and vector written as a set of numbers, every number means something.
 What it means is coded by the position the number takes.
 This is called position coding.
 The same we do with our number system where the units, the tens, the hundreds,... have their own position.

-In this example the cakes and ingredients do not necessarily need to exist in the same number of variables (=dimensions).
-We can have 10 ingredients and 3 types of cakes.
+In this example the cake space and ingredient space do not necessarily need to have the same number of variables (number of variables = dimension).
+We can have 10 ingredients and
+3 types of cakes.
 Then the transformation matrix is 10x3 (10 rows, 3 columns).
 Such a `m\times n` matrix with `m\not = n` cannot be inverted, i.e. one cannot infer from the ingredients how many of each type of cake are baked.
 Said differently: Not for every combination of ingredients there is a combination of cakes (linear combination), which needs exactly that amount of ingredients.

-If we fix a number of cakes in a smaller assortment of cakes we use less information, i.e. we make fewer decisions, than in the bigger space of ingredients.
+If we fix a number for each cake in a smaller assortment of cakes we use less information, i.e. we make fewer decisions, than in the bigger space of ingredients.

 .. note::

-    A non-square matrix can be pseudo-inverted, though (Moore-Penrose Pseudoinverse).
+    A non-square matrix can be pseudo-inverted, though: Moore-Penrose Pseudoinverse.
-    For the example multiplying an ingredient vector with the pseudo-inverse would produce a cake vector, which minimizes unused quantities of ingredients (Method of Least Squares) or makes best use of the ingredients (Maximum Entropy Method).
+    For this example multiplying an ingredient vector with the pseudo-inverse would produce a cake vector, which minimizes unused quantities of ingredients (Method of Least Squares) or makes best use of the ingredients (Maximum Entropy Method).